hieuvoquang87/vnstock-api/memory-bank/activeContext.md

    - How to handle long-running operations in a serverless environment?
    - What error handling strategy should be used?
    - How to structure the project for optimal serverless deployment?
+   - How to ensure documentation stays synchronized with code?

 3. **Open Questions**
    - What is the expected load and traffic pattern?
    - Are there any specific performance benchmarks to target?
    - How frequently does the vnstock library update, and how to handle versioning?
    - What are the cost implications of the serverless approach?
+   - Should documentation generation be automated or manual?

 ## Current Development Phase

 The project is currently in **Phase 0: Planning and Setup** before beginning the implementation of Phase 1 (MVP).
-The focus is on establishing a solid foundation and clear direction for the project, with particular attention to serverless architecture and managed services integration.
+The focus is on establishing a solid foundation and clear direction for the project, with particular attention to serverless architecture, managed services integration, and comprehensive documentation practices.